Judge Carmel Agius

 Judge Agius has been serving as the President of the International Criminal Tribunal for the former Yugoslavia (“ICTY”) since November 2015.
 Judge Agius was first elected to the ICTY in 2001, and presided over several cases in Trial Chamber II.
 He has been a Judge of the Appeals Chamber of both the ICTY and the International Criminal Tribunal for Rwanda (“ICTR”) since 2010, and was elected Vice-President of the ICTY in November 2011.
 Judge Agius served as Vice-President for four years before being elected President.

 During his tenure at the ICTY, Judge Agius has presided over the trial cases of Prosecutor v.
 Radoslav Brđanin, Prosecutor v.
 Naser Orić, and Prosecutor v.
 Vujadin Popović et al. In addition, since 2010, he has presided over appeals from both the ICTY and ICTR, including Prosecutor v.
 Mićo Stanišić & Stojan Župljanin, Prosecutor v.
 Tharcisse Renzaho, Prosecutor v.
 Vlastimir Đorđević, and Dominique Ntawukulilyayo v.
 The Prosecutor.
 He is currently presiding over the ICTY appeal case of Prosecutor v.
-Jadranko Prlić et al. Judge Agius has also served as a Judge at the Mechanism for International Criminal Tribunals (“Mechanism”) since 2013.
+Jadranko Prlić et al. Judge Agius has also served as a Judge at the International Residual Mechanism for Criminal Tribunals (“Mechanism”) since 2013.